 Image 9 of 16

 This is another type of bedding cover that deer (and many species of wildlife) gravitate to.
 There are two times I find deer focus on these areas the most.
 First, does migrate here while raising their young during the spring and summer.
 It’s excellent fawning cover.
-Secondly, regarding the bucks, they really seek out the does in the CRP as does hit these fields to hide from harassing bucks during the rut — but the bucks know that, and come looking.
+Does also hit these fields to hide from bucks that are harassing them during the rut — but the bucks know that, and come looking.

 CRP is a gun hunter’s wonderland.
-But it can be difficult to hunt large CRP fields — especially with a bow.
-But it can be done.
+But it can be difficult to hunt large CRP fields with a bow.
 During the off-season, map out the network of trails to see how deer navigate the land.
-Then, if the CRP is bordered by timber, hunt the fringes of that CRP where trails emerge.
+Then, if the CRP is bordered by timber, hunt the fringes where trails emerge.
 It’s a surefire way to get up close and personal with a good deer.

-Terrain Tip: Don’t invade the CRP and CREP fields unless there are islands of trees you can hang a stand in and hunt from.
+Terrain Tip: Don’t invade the CRP and CREP fields unless there are islands of trees where you can hang a stand and hunt.

 Image 10 of 16